+COMMITTEE NO. OF MEMBERS Independent Chairman No. of NED

+Audit 3 No 3

-Committee Audit No. of MEMBERS INDEPENDENT CHAIRMAN No No. of NED Corporate Governance 3 Yes 2 according to the status "Indepe ndent Board Membe er"
+Corporate Governance 3 Yes 3

+according to the status "Independent Board Member"

 The work of each committee is closely related to the board, as the results of the committee meetings are summarized in the minutes along with special reports and communicated to the board afterwards.